September 19, 1970: The day 15-year-old Chris Evert upset Margaret Court

 What happened exactly on that day

-On this day, September 19, 1970, in the semi-finals of the Charlotte Open, 15-year-old Chris Evert defeated Margaret Court (7-6, 7-6), who had achieved the second calendar-year Grand Slam in women’s tennis history just two weeks before.
-This shocking upset was the first of many feats achieved by Evert, who, even though she didn’t manage to win the tournament, would grow to become one of the greatest tennis players of all-time
+On this day, September 19, 1970, in the semi-finals of the Charlotte Open, 15-year-old Chris Evert defeated Margaret Court (7-6, 7-6), just two weeks after Court had achieved the second calendar-year Grand Slam in women’s tennis history.
+This shocking upset was the first of many feats achieved by Evert.
+Even though she didn’t manage to win the tournament, the American would soon grow to become one of the greatest tennis players of all-time.

-Margaret Court was born 1942.
-The Australian was considered as the best women’s tennis player of all time.
-Her long reach and great ability to move made her serve and volley game lethal in those days.
+Margaret Court was born in 1942.
+At the time the Australian was considered the best women’s tennis player of all time.
+Her long reach and spectacular movement made her serve and volley game lethal in those days.
 Her strength was a main asset, allowing her to produce very effective overheads.
-Court had claimed nine Grand Slam titles in singles before the Open Era, and in 1964, she had already achieved a career boxed Grand Slam : she had won all four major tournaments in singles, doubles and mixed doubles.
-The Open revolution, in 1968, didn’t put an end to her domination on the game.
+Court had claimed nine Grand Slam titles in singles before the Open Era, and in 1964, she had already achieved a career Grand Slam in all three tennis disciplines: she had won all four major tournaments in singles, doubles and mixed doubles.
+The advent of the Open era, in 1968, didn’t put an end to her domination of the game.
 In 1969, the only major title that she failed to claim was Wimbledon, but in 1970, she became the first woman to complete a Grand Slam in the Open Era, triumphing at Forest Hills in September, defeating Rosie Casals in the final (6-2, 2-6, 6-1).

-The Charlotte International Open had been created in 1967.
+The Charlotte International Open was created in 1967.
 Originally held in spring, on clay courts, it had been moved to September in 1970.
 The defending champion was the great Margaret Court, who had just achieved a calendar-year Grand Slam.

 Yet, in the first round, the American prodigy had destroyed the 1967 Roland-Garros champion, Françoise Dürr, 6-1, 6-0.
-Hence, Court had been warned : that teenager should be taken seriously.
+Court had been warned: the teenager should be taken seriously.
 Meanwhile, Evert, with her extremely consistent and deep two handed-backhand, believed in her chances.
-It was soon obvious that her deep shots were a problem for Court, who could not come to the net as easily as usual.
-The world No 1, maybe exhausted after a long and successful season, showed signs of nervousness, as shown by the 14 double faults she made that day.
-Taking advantage of Court’s average performance and, to general astonishment, Evert prevailed in two sets, 7-6, 7-6, achieving a feat called “the biggest upset of the year” by The New York Times.
+It was soon obvious that her deep shots would be a problem for Court, who could not come to the net as easily as usual.
+The world No 1, perhaps exhausted after a long and successful season, showed signs of nervousness, as shown by the 14 double faults she made that day.
+Taking advantage of Court’s average performance Evert prevailed in two sets, 7-6, 7-6, achieving a feat called “the biggest upset of the year” by The New York Times.

-Although she would remain one of the best players in the world, Court would release her domination on the tour from 1971.
-She would retire in 1977, with an overall Grand Slam record of 64 titles, including 24 in singles, a record still standing.
-In 2003, a 6000-seats arena would be named after her in Melbourne Park.
-She would turn into a Christian minister in Perth and she would be involved in several controversies after homophobic comments that she made.
+Although she would remain one of the best players in the world, Court’s domination of the tour would not continue unabated.
+She would retire in 1977, with an overall Grand Slam record of 64 titles, including 24 in singles, a record which still stands.
+In 2003, a 6000-capacity arena would be named after her in Melbourne Park, at the Australian Open.
+She would become a Christian minister in Perth and later become involved in several controversies due to homophobic comments.